Plant Things: Urban Gardening

 A bit before going vegan, I had tried starting a Patio Garden in our apartment.
 My partner and I built a raised garden bed from discounted wood at Home Depot.
 We bought soil and about a dozen edible plants, like basil, rosemary, jalapeño, and cilantro.
 Between my dog Drake eating a few of our plants, a few days of forgetting to water them, and what seemed to be hundreds of ants and mosquitos making their new home on our patio; the garden failed and everything died.

-Soon after becoming vegan, I was inspired to start another patio garden and began collecting cuttings from plants outside, from my Mother’s and Tia’s gardens to the landscaping outside of our apartments; I pretty much collected cuttings from anywhere I could find near me.
+Soon after becoming vegan, I was inspired to start another patio garden and began collecting cuttings from plants outside, from my Mother’s and Tia’s gardens to even the landscaping outside of our apartments; I pretty much collected cuttings from anywhere I could find near me.
 Within a few months, we bought a house and I finally had a place other than pots for my new babies.
 During the move and shortly after, many of my cuttings died but my partner and I were not discouraged.

 That summer of 2017 we planted a variety of seeds like, cantaloupe, squash, lavender, marigolds, and more.
 From there on out, we have been expanding our edible garden from just a small spot in the backyard to about 10 raised garden beds in the front and back yards.
 We have grown a variety of edible herbs, fruits, and vegetables the last two years.